-Talk about how their cat never learned what a reflection in a mirror was and would freak out and hiss at this strange cats in their domain.
+Talk about how their cat never learned what a reflection in a mirror was and would freak out and hiss at these strange cats in their domain.
 So much so that until your friend gave up and draped sheets over all the mirrors so it was like they were living in some weird, musty, Dickensian house.
-Think of stories that will help put a little smile on their face, even is it’s bittersweet at best.
+Think of stories that will help put a little smile on their face, even if it’s bittersweet at best.

 7. “Would you like me to organize a small memorial?”